AKheli/RepBench/README.md

 ## Arguments
 - `-d` : Required.
 Dataset to inject anomalies into.
 - `-a` : Required.
 Anomaly type to be injected.
 Choices are shift,distortion,outlier
 - `-f` : Required.
-Factor to control the strength of the anomaly.
+Factor to control the strength of the anomalies.
 - `-r` : Required.
-Ratio of data points affected by the anomaly.
+Ratio of data points affected by the anomalies.
-- `-ts` :   Required ts index to be injected starting from 1 , multiple indices can be specified separated by comma e.g -ts `1,2,3`
+- `-ts`: Required ts index to be injected starting from 1 , multiple indices can be specified separated by comma e.g -ts `1,2,3`
 - `-l` : Optional.
 The length of the time series.
 Default value is 30.

 The  Resulting Injected Data set is stored in `injection/Results`.